 Your year in industry gives you a chance to use what you have learned during your degree.
 As well as being paid a good salary, students who take a year in industry generally achieve better grades, develop a broader range of skills and are more attractive to future employers.
 Some students even find a job with their placement company before they graduate.

-When you return in Year Four you will really get under the skin of the specialist areas which interest you.
+In Year Three you will really get under the skin of the specialist areas which interest you.

-You’ll take options drawn from the core streams and other advanced topic areas.
-Options have recently included:
+You’ll take 70 credits of optional modules drawn from the core streams and other advanced topic areas.
+Example optional module titles are:

 In Year Five, you will work on a team engineering project which will be designed in collaboration with industry partners and take modules which access departmental research at an advanced level.

-You’ll take options drawn from the core streams and other advanced topic areas.
+You’ll take options drawn from a range of advanced specialised modules.
 Options have recently included:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.